DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/04_genres_of_publication.md

 C. One-to-database; here the various independent components are defined as modules that can be used and re-used multiple times by whomever has acces to them.

-Below we expand a little more on this and compare it with our four genres:
+Below we expand a little more on this and compare it with the mentioned genres:

 ###A) One-to-one publications